 - what further support you may need, following this funding, to deliver your product or technology, such as access to further funding, networks, partnerships, private investment and skills

-- if you are ultimately seeking to develop a commercial product, the potential market value and how this will be realised such as business development plans
+- if you are ultimately seeking to develop a commercial product, how the market value will be realised such as through business development plans

-- any engagement taken place or planned with potential downstream funders, partners or regulators, outlining who they are and the status of discussions
+- any engagement planned or that has taken place with potential downstream funders, partners, regulators or commercialisation entities, outlining who they are and the status of discussions.
+You should justify your engagement plans, such as approaches and timing within the project

 - the plans and strategy for further development, outlining the planned route to achieving patient benefits following the end of the DPFS project